vahabahmadvand/EditorUtilityExtension-Doc/README.md

 ![Add custom toolbar button - Custom Handler](Docs/AddCustomToolbar-2.png)

 ### New Feature in Toolbar Button Ver1.1
-- Toolbar COmbo Button: you can us any Editor Widget Utility as a menu content for combo button on any toolbar.
+- Toolbar Combo Button: You can use any Editor Widget Utility as menu content for a combo button on any toolbar.

 ![Toolbar Button Type](Docs/ToolbarButtonType.png)